Chaoses-Ib/ComfyScript/README.md

 ```

 ## Other nodes
-These nodes can be used without ComfyScript.
+These nodes are installed to help with ComfyScript.
+But if you want, you can also use them in ComfyUI's web UI.

-### Load Image From Path
+### Load Image From Path (from [ComfyUI_Ib_CustomNodes](https://github.com/Chaoses-Ib/ComfyUI_Ib_CustomNodes))
 ComfyUI's built-in `Load Image` node can only load uploaded images, which produces duplicated files in the input directory and cannot reload the image when the source file is changed. `Load Image From Path` instead loads the image from the source path and does not have such problems.

 One use of this node is to work with Photoshop's [Quick Export](https://helpx.adobe.com/photoshop/using/export-artboards-layers.html#:~:text=in%20Photoshop.-,Quick%20Export%20As,-Use%20the%20Quick) to quickly perform img2img/inpaint on the edited image.
 Update: For working with Photoshop, [comfyui-photoshop](https://github.com/NimaNzrii/comfyui-photoshop) is more convenient and supports waiting for changes.
 See [tutorial at r/comfyui](https://www.reddit.com/r/comfyui/comments/18jygtn/new_ai_news_photoshop_to_comfyui_v1_is_finally/).